aframevr/aframe/docs/components/oculus-go-controls.md

 ### Legacy WebVR Browsers

-Legacy (WebVR-based) Oculus Go browsers use the older 'trackpadXXXX' event names, rather than the [WebXR nomenclature](https://github.com/immersive-web/webxr-input-profiles/tree/master/packages/assets/profiles) 'touchpadXXXX'.
+Legacy WebVR browsers use the older 'trackpadXXXX' event names, rather than the [WebXR nomenclature](https://github.com/immersive-web/webxr-input-profiles/tree/master/packages/assets/profiles) 'touchpadXXXX'.
 If you want to support both event types, then you can listen for both flavors of event names.